ouspg/CompSec/Lab3_ChipWhisperer/README.md

 __HINT__: Remember that your ending goal is to find execution time of vulnerable code.
 Therefore you should find reference pattern that is found always before and after vulnerable code.
 Expect that you might have to use some time for finding good one.
 You can consider that you have good reference pattern when your difference plot has clear and stable set of close-to-zero spikes.

 __EXTRA__: You are not limited to use sum of differences as metric if you dont want to.
-For example correlation might be useful tool.
+For example, using this kind of correlation might be useful tool.

 ```Python
 corr_data = np.correlate(rsa_one,  tm.getTrace(target_trace_number), mode='full')
 plot(corr_data, 'r')
 show()
 ```

+When you have nice reference pattern, we can calculate sample distance (which is technically also time distance) between occured patterns.

 This is sample how you can print the distance between found matches.
 ```Python